Joseph-Sailor-Usher/Room_Sync/Consideration of Implementation Frameworks.md

 # Directory + UDP Hole-Punch (STUN)
 Add STUN so peers discover their server-reflexive (public) address and try to punch through.<br>
+STUN tells you your public IP:port, does keep-alives, and can check basic connectivity—but is not a full traversal solution.<br>
 Pros: Cheap; often works; keeps latency low by staying P2P.<br>
 Cons: Not a complete solution; still fails with stricter NATs/firewalls; you end up hand-rolling parts of ICE.<br>
-Standards: STUN tells you your public IP:port, does keep-alives, and can check basic connectivity—but is not a full traversal solution.

 ## Ports & Protocols
 ``` mermaid